franciscoengenheiro/desktop-checkers-app/README.md

 This repo will serve to store and update the software of the Checkers Desktop App project.
 The game data will be stored in the Mongo Documental Database.

+## Update v1.17 (18/12/2022):
+- An inverted board is now avalaible for the player assigned with the black checkers to increase gameplay realism.
+- Solved CellView refresh bug.
+This Composable was being recomposed without necessaty when a cell was selected and the player remained idle.
+- Created ViewUtils.kt to store both CellView and BoardView utility functions.
+- Created an interface and object to enable Text File access along with a set of tests to verify this implementation.
+- Created another packaged inside dialog's to store App's own custom composables used in other dialogs.
+Also created previews for some of them.
+- Reorganized more packages.

 ## Update v1.16 (16/12/2022):
 - Organized model package.
 - Fixed another bug regarding Kings being able to capture above own color checkers in